How does the face age?

 What is a 'Lifestyle Lift'?

 This heavily marketed procedure was founded by an osteopathic physician.
-It involves a short-incision face lift which is performed with local anesthesia.
+It involved a short-incision face lift which is performed with local anesthesia.
 Lifestyle lift patient satisfaction and reviews have proven to be much lower than that of a traditional face lift.
 The best comparison comes from the website realself.com where Lifestyle lift received a 53% rating compared to 86% for a Face lift.
+Lifestyle lift filed for bankruptcy in 2015.

 What type of anesthesia is used?